joshuaeduque/PS3MAPI/README.md

 The recommend way to build PS3MAPI is to simply open the solution in Visual Studio and build for `Debug` or `Release`.

-However, it is possible to possible to build the project from a `Developer Command Prompt` like so.
+However, it is possible to build the project from a `Developer Command Prompt` like so.

 1. Clone the repository.